Frequently Asked Questions

 The MDOT Office of Small and Minority Business Policy (OSMBP) maintains a Calendar of Events where you will find valuable information related to conferences, workshops, seminars, panel discussions and a host of other professional development and business networking events.
 OSMBP also hosts FREE monthly MBE/DBE/SBE Application Assistance Workshops to assist with the certification and application process.
 Please visit the Application Assistance Workshop page to register.

-Once a completed application is received, it takes an average of 3-4 months to complete the certification process.
+Once a completed application is received, it could take several months to complete the certification process.
 The most common cause for delay is the submission of an incomplete application package (missing documents, incomplete information).

 There is no cost to apply for or maintain certification with MDOT's Office of Minority Business Enterprise.